 Discounting Direct Sales Is the Same As Cheating Yourself

 Secondly, cutting rates is bad for your reputation, for the integrity of your pricing, especially to those who paid top dollar.
-Think how you would feel to know someone else is buying your work at some steep discount to your full price.
-You put your best paying customers into a position of feeling betrayed, or like a fool, or both.
+Think about how you would feel to know someone else is buying your work at some steep discount to your full price.
+You put your best-paying customers into a position of feeling betrayed, or like a fool, or both.
 No matter what, it leads to ill feelings and distrust.

 There Are Viable Alternatives to Discounting As a Sales Tool